swcarpentry/git-novice/episodes/04-changes.md

 changes in stages and capture changes in logical portions rather than only large batches.
 For example,
-suppose we're adding a few citations to our supervisor's work to our thesis.
+suppose we're adding a few citations to relevant research to our thesis.
 We might want to commit those additions, and the corresponding addition to the bibliography, but *not* commit the work we're doing on the conclusion